 Note that the number of subsidies granted each year is limited and for an application to be successful it must demonstrate that ANU Press will not publish the work without the requested subsidy amount.

 Application due date

-There are two rounds of the publication subsidy fund per year, the next round is yet to be announced by the publication subsidy fund board.
+There are two rounds of the publication subsidy fund per year, The next round of subsidy applications are due by 14 May 2017.
 No out-of-round applications will be considered by the Committee.
 Send applications to:

 RG Menzies Building (#2)